 We’ll defer to The Sun’s resident expert in this one.
 Here’s John McIntyre’s recipe for crafting the correct mint julep on Derby Day.

-The 145th strolling of the Kentucky Derby is Saturday at 6:50 p.M., airing on NBC.
+The 145th strolling of the Kentucky Derby is Saturday at 6:50 p.m. and is airing on NBC.

-The Baltimore Kinetic Sculpture Race starts with beginning ceremonies out of doors the American Visionary Art Museum at 9:30 a.M., heads into the water at 11:15 a.M.
-At Canton Waterfront Park, and winds its manner to an obstacle direction at Patterson Park around 1:15 p.M., Before finishing again on the Visionary Arts Museum among three:30 and 6 p.M.
+The Baltimore Kinetic Sculpture Race starts with beginning ceremonies out of doors at the American Visionary Art Museum at 9:30 a.m. and heads into the water at 11:15 a.m.
+Canton Waterfront Park winds its way to an obstacle direction at Patterson Park around 1:15 p.m.
+Before finishing again at the Visionary Arts Museum between three:30 and 6 p.m.

-The race runs rain or shine, or even in case you’re not piloting one of the “amphibious, human-powered works of artwork,” as the race organizers name the racing sculptures, you’ll need some energy to keep up.
+The race runs rain or shine, or even if you’re not piloting one of the “amphibious, human-powered works of artwork,” as the race organizers name the racing sculptures, you’ll need some energy to keep up.

 With temperatures expected to be in the upper 70s, take hold of iced espresso.